Wildfire Smoke / Particulate Information

 - Judging Particulate Levels in Your Area Due to Smoke - Fairbanks North Star Borough: visibility range, particulate levels, and cautionary statements

-- Wildfire Smoke - A Guide for Public Health Officials - A Montana informational booklet about wildfire smoke.
+- Wildfire Smoke - A Guide for Public Health Officials - An informational booklet about wildfire smoke (updated 2012).

 - Wildfire Smoke Health Information - Alaska Department of Health and Social Services